-The campus, located in the residential and business neighborhood of Piazza Savonarola, consists of five historic buildings and a lovely garden, all within easy walking distance of Florence’s city center.
+The Syracuse University Florence campus located in and around Piazza Savonarola lies just outside of Florence’s medieval town center and consists of five historic buildings, all within easy walking distance of the city center.

-Villa Rossa is the main point of reference on campus.
+Villa Rossa is the campus hub.
 Most administrative offices, classrooms, the computer lab and snack bar are located here.
-Access to the garden, the library, and all non-studio classrooms is through the Villa Rossa.
-Built as a private residence in 1892, the villa has been home to the university’s Florence center since the program’s founding in 1959.
-It was purchased by Syracuse University in 1963.
+Access to the garden, the Villino, the Annex and Dependance are all from the Villa Rossa located at n.
+15 Piazza Savonarola.
+Designed and built as a private residence by Italian nobleman Mario Gigliucci for his family of five in 1892, this unique, brick-colored villa has been home to the university’s Florence program since 1959.

-The library is located on the ground and basement levels of the 19th-century Villino building.
-It consists of six reading rooms, a video room (the teatrino), a color copier/printer/scanner, a wireless printer, and over sixty lockers available on a first-come, first-served basis.
-The library’s books, journals, and DVDs are carefully selected to support the curriculum and beyond.
-The second and third levels of the building house classrooms (Villino 1 and Villino 2) and faculty offices.
+The Villino building is home to SU Florence’s library, faculty offices and three classrooms.
+The library consists of six reading rooms, a DVD viewing room (the teatrino), students photocopiers and scanners, and personal storage lockers.
+The library’s books, journals, and DVDs have been selected to support the curriculum and beyond.
+The second and third levels of the building house classrooms and faculty offices.

 Piazzale Donatello, a five-minute walk from the Villa Rossa, has for over a century been the artist district of Florence thanks to the large, well-lit studios with lofty ceilings and tall windows.
 Syracuse Florence is fortunate to have such an ideal location for its own painting, drawing, ceramics, restoration, and photography studios.
 The photography studio doubles as an art gallery when special exhibits are held, such as the Student Art Show at the end of each semester.
 Behind the building is a quiet, private garden for student use.